maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 **Absolute size:**

-- Sets the text to a fixed side.
+- Sets the text to a fixed size.
 - User cannot adjust it (eg. increase font size in the browser).